Class 3: Wrapping Up What We Have Learned So Far

 - 13–15: Incomplete College

-- The educational achievement variable is null for all observations in 2012.
+- The educational achievement variable is missing for all observations in 2012.
 Drop that year from your analysis.

 Exercise 5: Comparing the general trend between the NLSY79 and the NLSY97 samples

 Good job!
-You arrive to your meeting with all the information that was required and gave an excellent first impression.
-During the meeting, a former classmate from your graduate program raised a smart concern about your analysis: does this numbers reflect a general trend in the US economy or the life-cycle of the NLSY79 generation?
-To partially address this point, you said you would run the same analysis with the NLSY97 sample and compare how different are the results for the same years in which both samples overlap.
-If they are very similar, it is probably the case that your analysis is reflecting the general trend in the US economy.
-If they are very different, and they are actually similar to the figures that the NLSY79 generation had when they were young, it is likely that your analysis is reflecting the dynamics of poverty throughout the lifecycle.
+You arrive at your meeting with all the information that was requested and make an excellent first impression.
+During the meeting, a former classmate raises an insightful concern: do these numbers reflect a general trend in the U.S. economy, or are they driven by the life cycle of the NLSY79 generation?
+To partially address this question, you propose running the same analysis using the NLSY97 sample and comparing the results for the years in which both samples overlap.
+If the numbers are similar, it is likely that they reflect broader economic trends.
+If they differ—and if the NLSY97 figures resemble what the NLSY79 generation experienced at similar ages—then your original results likely reflect life-cycle dynamics.

-Write a do file that calculates the general trend for the NYLS97 survey (download the data here) and merge this result with the results you calculated for the NLSY79 survey.
+Write a do-file that calculates the general trend for the NLSY97 survey (download the data here) and merge it with the results you calculated for the NLSY79 survey.

-- The poverty variable in the NLSY97 survey is different from the one in the NLSY79 survey.
-Instead of a dichotomous poor/non-poor variable, this variable indicates the ratio between family income and the poverty line.
-A value over 100 is above poverty, while a value below 100 is below poverty.
-You will have to transform this variable to calculate the poverty rate and the conditional probabilities.
+- The poverty variable in the NLSY97 survey differs from the one in the NLSY79 survey.
+Instead of a binary poor/non-poor indicator, it reports the ratio of family income to the poverty line.
+A value over 100 indicates the person is above the poverty line, and a value below 100 indicates poverty.
+You will need to transform this variable to calculate the poverty rate and conditional probabilities.

-- Use the label command to give meaningful labels to your variables and distinguish which variables come from which survey.
+- Use the label command to assign meaningful labels to your variables and clearly indicate which survey they come from.

 You can download the solutions to these exercises here (please try to solve the exercises by yourself before looking at the solutions).